 It’s great that bass fishermen have such a wide variety of lures available to them, but it also creates countless forks in the roads when trying to decide which to use.
 This is especially true for beginners selecting lures.

 That is the purpose of this website, to help you wade through the thousands of bass lures out there, and select the ones that are going to be best for you and the conditions you are fishing.
 This information is aimed at bass anglers of all skill levels.

 The lures discussed on this website have been successfully catching bass and winning tournaments for decades.
-The goal is to provide unbiased information from experienced bass fishermen.
-Hopefully with the information from this site, you can find the best lures for your style of bass fishing.
+The goal is to provide useful information from experienced bass fishermen.
+Hopefully, with the information from this site, you can find the best lures for your style of bass fishing.